 As you may remember, back in January 2018, there was a massive hack that targeted the IOTA network.
 It was reported that roughly $11 million worth of coins were stolen from the users’ accounts.
-It is believed that most of the victims of the attack were Germans as the majority of stolen fund reports came from there.
+It is believed that most of the victims of the attack were Germans.

 The IOTA Foundation has managed to recover roughly 99 percent of the Cryptocurrencies stolen during the January 2018 hack.
 Dominik Schiener, IOTA co-founder and co-chairman of its board, announced the news in an interview with Reuters, while also providing full disclosure of the crypto tokens taken in the attack.